HIPAA COMPLIANCE FOR

-HIPAA is the acronym for the Health Insurance Portability and Accountability Act pass by congress in 1996.
-A federal law that establishes the acceptable uses and disclosures of protected health information (PHI), sets standards for the secure storage and transmission of PHI.
+HIPAA A federal law that establishes the acceptable uses and disclosures of protected health information (PHI), sets standards for the secure storage and transmission of PHI.
+We provide service and technology to protect and secure the information and technology running your business.

 On Community Pharmacy

-Enforce the protection and confidential handling of health information.
+Enforce the protection and confidential handling of health information within the network

-Provide and promote high industry-wide standards for Security health care information.
+Provide and promote high industry-wide standards on System Security

 The introduction of the HIPAA Enforcement Rule in 2006 gave the Department of Health and Human Services’ Office for Civil Rights the power to enforce HIPAA.
 Since then, it has been possible for the HHS to pursue financial penalties for violation of HIPAA Rules.
 This violations can lead to penalties of $25,000 per year up to $1.5 Million per year, mandated corrective action and even criminal charges.